njagwani/AWSDevOpsGitHubActions/README.md

 You will now see that Cloud Formation template is creating all the resources which were specified in the template.yaml file.
 The Resources include the following:
-1. 2 EC2 Linux Instances with Tomcat Server and Code Deploy installed
+1. Two EC2 Linux Instances with Tomcat Server and Code Deploy installed
 2. Autoscaling group with Internet Application load balancer
 3. CodeDeploy application name and deployment group
 4. S3 bucket to store build artifacts